Jaco Central Pacific Coast, Costa Rica Travel Guide

 Flat terrain makes for easy movement.

-Discover hidden spots at a leisurely speed.
+Discover secret places at a leisurely speed.

 Car Rental Requirements: Most companies require drivers to be at least 21-25 years old (age varies by company).
 A valid driving'a license from your home nation is needed.
 An International Driving Permit accompanies your home license.
 A credit card is needed for a security deposit.
 Companies: Major global brands (Hertz, Alamo, Budget, National) and local agencies have offices in Jacó or offer delivery services from SJO.
-Arrange your rental vehicle in advance, especially during peak season.
+Organize your rental vehicle in advance, especially during peak season.
 Mandatory local insurance (TPL/SLI) is required by From Costa rica law and must be purchased locally.
 Collision Damage Waiver (CDW) comes highly recommended.

 Drive defensively.